artisticLogicMK/animate4vue/README.md

 > Easing effect of the 'leave' animation when setting option through dataset attributes e.g data-av-leave-ease="backIn".
 [Easing values](#ease)

 #### Note:
-When using both function call and dataset options for an animation, remember that function call options take precedence.
-This means only the dataset attributes not covered by the function call will be applied.
+When using both function invocation and dataset options for an animation, remember that function invocation options take precedence.
+This means only the dataset attributes not covered by the function invocation will be applied.
 For instance:
 ```html
 <script setup>
 import { rollIn, rollOut } from 'animate4vue';